mcthuesen/MobilePay-PoS-v10/docs/payment_flows.md

 # <a name="payment_flows"></a>Payment Flows

 The MobilePay PoS API exposes two separate flows for payments which are documented in this section.
-All payments must be explicitly captured by the client after customer (app) approval.
+All payments must be explicitly captured by the client after the customer has approved the payment.
 The capture amount can be for the full or a partial amount.

 For a client to start a payment flow, the client first has to detect that a customer is present, ready and willing to pay.
 In the following descriptions of payment flows it is assumed that the client has already detected a customer.
-How to detect a MobilePay customer is described in the [Detecting MobilePay](detecting_mobilePay) section.
+How to detect a customer wanting to pay with MobilePay is described in the [Detecting MobilePay](detecting_mobilePay) section.

 ## <a name="payment_flow"></a>Payment Flow